Semiconductor Industry in India: Opportunities, Challenges & Policies

 • Spillover effects - Enabling digital transformation in healthcare, energy, agriculture.

-Disruptions in the Semiconductor Market
+Disruptions in the Semiconductor Industry in India and Global Market

 Semiconductor manufacturing operates within a complex global ecosystem, making its supply chain vulnerable to macroeconomics, geopolitics, and natural disasters.

-Several factors have contributed to recent disruptions:
+Several factors have contributed to recent disruptions

 • Demand Hike: During the COVID-19 pandemic, with people spending more time at home and remote work becoming the norm, there was a surge in demand for consumer electronics such as laptops.